kixxauth/kixx-server-errors/README.md

 code | Will be spec.code or `OperationalError.CODE` | String
 title | Will be spec.title or `OperationalError.TITLE` | String
-detail | The composed name:message from all causal errors | String errors | An imutable list of causal errors | Array fatal | Will be spec.fatal or `false` | Boolean location | Will be spec.location or `undefined` | String or undefined info | Will be spec.info or an empty object | Object
+detail | The composed name:message from all causal errors | String fatal | Will be spec.fatal or `false` | Boolean info | Will be spec.info or an empty object | Object

 ### getFullStack()